OfficeDev/office-scripts-docs/docs/resources/samples/community-seasons-greetings.md

 ---
 title: 'Seasons greetings'
-description: 'Learn how to use Office Scripts to show a singing Christmas tree in Excel on the web.' ms.date: 03/10/2021
+description: 'Learn how to use Office Scripts to show a singing Christmas tree in Excel on the web.' ms.date: 03/18/2021
 localization_priority: Normal
 ---

 # Seasons greetings

-This is a script contributed by [Leslie Black](https://www.linkedin.com/in/lesblackconsultant/) in the spirit of the holiday season!
+This script was contributed by [Leslie Black](https://www.linkedin.com/in/lesblackconsultant/) in the spirit of the holiday season!
 It's a fun script that shows a singing Christmas tree in Excel on the web using Office Scripts.

 Enjoy!